codergator/DDoS-Russia-in-4-easy-steps/README.md

 **System Requirements**

 I'm running this on a 2011 Mac Mini with 4GB RAM.
-If it shows "insufficient resources" errors when you run it, that means it's using too much memory.
+You can tell you're running out of memory if the console shows "insufficient resources" errors.
 Open up an issue if that's the case.
 We could make the memory usage configurable.